HEADINGTON, OXFORD

 Anthony Wood regarded Brome Whorwood as of no religion, and a clownish and ill-natured person, and one of his bailiffs described him as "a very passionate man", while his younger brother Thomas was "a hot-headed craz'd person and a violent presbyterian".

-Whorwood was elected MP for Oxford in four successive parliaments, covering the years 1661–81.
+Brome Whorwood was elected MP for Oxford in four successive parliaments, covering the years 1661–81: see his biography on the History of Parliament website.

-In the early 1660s, Brome’s marriage to Jane broke down completely.
+In June 1659 Jane obtained a decree of alimony against Brome Whorwood.
 On 16 July 1663 the House of Commons Journal reported that

 Upon Information that the Wife of Mr. Broome Whorwood, a Member of this House, having obtained a Decree in the High Court of Chancery, against Mr. Whorwood, for Alimony, in the late Times of Usurpation; and he having brought his Bill of Review, to reverse the Decree; his Wife claims Privilege of Parliament against her Husband, as the Wife of a Member of the House of Commons; and refuses to answer;